attivio/sdk/attivio_module_sdk.md

       "newFiles":{
         "lib/hadoop-annotations.jar":"lib/hadoop-annotations-2.6.0-cdh5.10.1.jar"
       }
+      "components":[
+        "com.attivio.Component1",
+        "com.attivio.Component2"
+      ]
     }

 This module will supply a new version of the hadoop-annotation jar, by creating a softlink from `ATTIVIO_HOME/lib/hadoop-annotations.jar` to `ATTIVIO_HOME/modules/cloudera-5.10.1/lib/hadoop-annotations-2.6.0-cdh5.10.1.jar`.
 Files `ATTIVIO_HOME/lib/hadoop-annotations-2.7.2.jar` and `ATTIVIO_HOME/lib/hadoop-annotations-2.7.3.jar` will be moved to a backup directory for later restoration if they exist.
 This module does not care about patch level, but does require that the Attivio version is 5.2.6 or later.

 ## Adding your module to source control

 Any module worth writing should be added to source control!
 Use github's [excellent documentation](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to add your module to a github repository.
-1.
+Attivio modules are located [here](https://git.attivio.com/attivio-modules).